 This web page shows only a small excerpt of our Brellsfithy research.
-Another 146 words (10 lines of text) covering the years 1060 and 1450 are included under the topic Early Brellsfithy History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1060, 1450, 1660 and 1678 are included under the topic Early Brellsfithy History in all our PDF Extended History products and printed products wherever possible.

 Brellsfithy Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Brellsfithy family name include Braylsford, Braylford, Brayleford, Brailsford, Braylesford, Brawlford, Brawford, Brelisford, Brellisford and many more.

 Early Notables of the Brellsfithy family (pre 1700)

 More information is included under the topic Early Brellsfithy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brellsfithy family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Brellsfithy surname or a spelling variation of the name include: Samuel Brawford who settled with his family in Charles Town [Charleston], South Carolina in 1767 aged 2; Samuel Brailsford settled in Charles Town [Charleston], South Carolina in 1794.